axeluhl/sailing-analytics/wiki/smartphone-tracking.md

 ## ToDo

 ### Server
+* rename and move logic and naming independent of smartphones
 * begin pre race phase event
  * use for creating list of open "device tracking" races
  * use to determine whether race can be started via servlet